Granderson headed to Yanks as part of 3-team deal

 INDIANAPOLIS (AP) - Instead of spending at these winter meetings, the New York Yankees are in a dealing mode.

-The World Series champions pulled off the first big trade of this year’s session, reaching a tentative agreement Tuesday on a three-team, seven-player swap that would bring them center fielder Curtis Granderson from Detroit.
+The World Series champions pulled off the first big trade of this year's session, reaching a tentative agreement Tuesday on a three-team, seven-player swap that would bring them All-Star center fielder Curtis Granderson from Detroit.

 New York would trade right-hander Ian Kennedy to Arizona, and lefty reliever Phil Coke and outfield prospect Austin Jackson to Detroit, a baseball official said on condition of anonymity because the deal was not yet final.